Linus4/eldritchinstinct/main.typ

-  [=== Assumed Competence], [Player characters are capable investigators able to stand up to servants of the Mythos.], [=== External Interaction], [You interact with the game world not through abstract mechanics, but by asking what your investigator can perceive and describing your investigator's actions.], [=== Immersion], [The rules, or the absence thereof, should help players immerse themselves in the game world and create verisimilitude where it matters.], [=== Roll-Play], [Mechanics should create tense and exciting situations both in and out of the game and force players to make tough choices. /* They are not meant to simulate reality. */], [=== Fail Forward], [Players roll saves to avoid complications in risky situations.
+  [=== Assumed Competence], [Player characters are capable investigators able to stand up to servants of the Mythos.], [=== External Interaction], [You interact with the game world not through abstract mechanics, but by asking what your investigator can perceive and describing your investigator's actions.], [=== Immersion], [The rules, or the absence thereof, should help players immerse themselves in the game world and create verisimilitude where it matters.], [=== Roll-Play], [Mechanics should create tense and exciting situations both in and out of the game and force players to make tough choices.
+They are not meant to simulate reality.], [=== Fail Forward], [Players roll saves to avoid complications in risky situations.
 A complication does not necessarily mean you do not succeed.], [=== Neutrality], [The Warden’s role is to act as a neutral arbiter and portray the game's rules, world and non-player characters (NPCs) clearly.], [=== Rulings], [This book is a set of tools to experiment and play with, not authoritative rules for how you must play your game.],